gsunit/Pectoral-Muscle-Removal-From-Mammograms/README.md

 <img src="https://github.com/gsunit/Pectoral-Muscle-Removal-From-Mammograms/blob/master/assets/algorithm-flowchart.png" alt="algorithm-screenshot" height="900"/>

 ## Scope for improvement
-- The algorothm seems to produce satisfactory result on the images.
+- The algorithm seems to produce satisfactory result on the images.
 However, not so much on the last image, `mammo_5.jpg`.
 This is so because the pectoral region here can not simply be modelled by a single line.
-- We can try to apply this algorithm again on such images, and try to chisel away remaining parts of the pectoral muscle in each iteration
+- We can repeatedly apply this algorithm on such images, and try to chisel away remaining parts of the pectoral muscle in each iteration.
 - The parameters for the shortlisting lines have been chosen manually.
 However, they can be easily learned given a bigger dataset.